aevilla160/hpc_docs/docs/instructor_facing_Jupyterhub.md

-- Using specially-formatted Python comments, otter-grader can parse the solution cell and replace lines with ellipsis or other user-defined prompts (this behavior is described in more detail in the otter-grader docs, linked below).
+- Using specially-formatted Python comments, otter-grader can parse the solution cell and replace lines with ellipsis or other user-defined prompts.

 ### Test Cases Format